tfunck/minc_keras/README.md

 ### Collaborators
 <img src=sponsors/neurotechx.png align="right" alt=neurotechx width=100>\
 <img src=sponsors/mcin.png align="right" alt=mcin width=150>
-Presentations were created in collaboration with [MCIN](https://mcin-cnim.ca/) and [NeuroTechX](https://neurotechx.com/).
+Presentations were created in collaboration with the [MCIN](https://mcin-cnim.ca/) lab and [NeuroTechX](https://neurotechx.com/).
 NeuroTechX is a non-profit organization whose mission is to facilitate the advancement of neurotechnology by providing key resources and learning opportunities, and by being leaders in local and worldwide technological initiatives.
 Our 3 pillars are “Community”, “Education”, and “Professional Development”.